soharu/ios-ui-study/NumberInputField/README.md

 ## Goal

-Make UITextField that accepts only a valid positive decimal number in the specific range
+Make UITextField that accepts only a valid positive decimal number

 ## Solution